van001/lesscode-fp/README.md

 ![Lego Kids](lego-kid.jpeg) Based on my earlier work on [Functional Thinking](https://github.com/van001/lesscode), I propose the following [functions](https://github.com/van001/lesscode-fp/blob/master/lesscode/src/index.js) (subject to change).
 I will be using these functions and the FP principles to build other/ future projects.
 So stay tuned...

 In pure functional programming languages, you are either writing functions with no side effects (pure functions) or functions with side effects (Monads).
-Also if FP, you do not assign anything, but just compose functions to produce a desired outcome.
+Also in FP, you do not assign anything, you just compose functions to produce a desired outcome.

 Lesscode-fp, libarary is designed using functional programming principles ([see below](https://github.com/van001/lesscode-fp#Features)).